AccessPolicy best practices

 request-method: post

-That policy should be splitted to two ones.
+That policy should be split into two policies.

 # see patients list & read certain patient resource